pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 `FnMut` refines `FnOnce` in the sense that `FnOnce` requires taking ownership of its arguments and can only be called once, but `FnMut` requires only taking mutable references and can be called multiple times. `FnMut` can be used anywhere `FnOnce` can be used.

 An `Fn` closure can be called multiple times and does not mutate any variables it has captured from its environment.
 We might say `Fn` closures have no side-effects or are stateless.
-Here's an example closure that filters out all values less than some stack variable it captures from its environment from an iterator:
+Here's an example closure used with an iterator, which filters out all values less than some stack variable that the closure captures from its environment:

 ```rust
 fn main() {